Healthedata1/MyNotebooks/Search-maker/intro-notes/StructureDefinition-us-core-condition-notes.md

       1. GET [base/Condition?patient=1032702&amp;clinical-status=http://terminology.hl7.org/CodeSystem/condition-clinical\|active,http://terminology.hl7.org/CodeSystem/condition-clinical\|recurrance,http://terminology.hl7.org/CodeSystem/condition-clinical\|remission

-    *Implementation Notes:* Fetches a bundle of all Condition resources for the specified patient and all &#34;active&#34; statuses (active,relapse,remission).
-This will not return any &#34;entered in error&#34; resources because of the conditional presence of the clinicalStatus element. ([how to search by reference] and [how to search by token])
+    *Implementation Notes:* Implementation Notes: Fetches a bundle of all Condition resources for the specified patient and all &#34;active&#34; statuses (active,relapse,remission).
+This will *exclude* diagnoses and health concerns without a clinicalStatus specified. ([how to search by reference] and [how to search by token])

 1. **SHOULD** support searching using the combination of the **[`patient`](SearchParameter-us-core-condition-patient.html)** and **[`category`](SearchParameter-us-core-condition-category.html)** search parameters: